Embdsys/Motion_detecting/README.txt

-The most painfull thing about this is to install opencv If you're using Pycharm just go to python packages and loo for opencv-python... that's it
+The most painfull thing about this is to install opencv If you're using Pycharm just go to python packages and look for opencv-python... that's it

 Use main to run the other 2 functions: